Ephraim Oshry: Responsa

 While in the Kaunas Ghetto and concentration camp, Oshry began writing his responsa regarding the Holocaust, answering difficult questions in such subjects as human nature, God, and Jewish ethics.
 Before the final battle between the Nazis and the Soviets, Oshry buried his responsa in the ground.
 After the war, he retrieved them, and in 1959, he published some of the Hebrew responsa under the title She'eilos Uteshuvos Mima'amakim (Questions and Responses from the Depths).
 This volume was later followed by four additional volumes, the final one being published in 1979.
 An English volume of the original work (adbridged, with much of the halakhic argumentation removed), was published, titled Responsa from the Holocaust.

 Post-war activities

 After Kaunas was liberated in August 1944, Oshry and his wife Frieda Greenzwieg, a survivor of Auschwitz, went to Rome.
 There Oshry started a yeshiva for orphaned refugee children.

 In 1950, Oshry moved to Montreal, Quebec, Canada, with his family and yeshiva students.

-In 1952, Oshry moved to New York City, where he became the rabbi of Beth Hamedrash Hagodol.
+In 1952, Oshry moved to New York City, where he became the rabbi of Beth Hamedrash Hagodol on the Lower East Side of Manhattan.
 Oshry opened a yeshiva for boys and a yeshiva for girls named Yeshivah Torah V'Emunah in the East Bronx.